Spacewar 1 and the Beginnings of Video Game Aesthetics

 The PDP-1 has two CPU registers that are accessible to a program, the accumulator and an auxiliary I/O register.
 Both of these 18-bit registers are used by the display instruction to provide the display coordinates.
 The CRT, however, uses just the highest 10 bits (signed, origin at the center), which provides a “natural” fixed-point representation of 10 signed binary integer digits and 8 fractional bits.
 Which is also, what’s internally used by Spacewar!, providing for subtle “subpixel” increments.

 Further, the PDP-1 has a barrel shifter (meaning, we may shift/rotate the contents of any of these CPU registers by up to 9 bit positions in any direction at once, which also provides the means of swapping these registers by combining them into a large 36-bit registers).
+More precisely, it’s a mirco-sequenced shifter, stepping over the bits of a 9-bit operand in a single instruction and performing a shift for any bit found set to hi in this operand.
 This makes scaling values a breeze, an operation, which we encounter quite frequently in Spacewar!.

 The basic principle of a just-in-time (JIT) compiler is simple enough: Since the image has to be refreshed every frame, an interpreter has to execute the entire procedure each frame, as well.
 The compiler, on the other hand, runs only once and rather than executing the calculations for the coordinates and the display commands in place, we push those to memory to be executed as a subroutine.
 The result of this separation of concerns, parsing the outline codes on the one hand and displaying dots at the other hand, is an extreme example of the space-versus-time paradigm: the essence of an unrolled loop without any of the ballast of the housekeeping instructions to maintain this loop.
 The benefits are quite obvious: At the cost of some memory we get the fastest code possible.